rordenlab/dcm2niix/README.md

 ## Versions

-25-Nov-2016
+7-Dec-2016
  - Handle 3D Philips DICOM files where images are not stored in a spatially contiguous order.
- - Handle DICOM violations where icon is uncompressed but image data is compressed
+ - Handle DICOM violations where icon is uncompressed but image data is compressed.
+ - Best guess matrix for 2D slices (similar to dcm2nii, SPM and MRIconvert).

 1-Nov-2016
  - AppVeyor Support (Ningfei Li & Chris Filo Gorgolewski)
- - Swap 3rd/4th dimensions for GE sequential multi-phase acquisitions (Niels Janssen)
+ - Swap 3rd/4th dimensions for GE sequential multi-phase acquisitions (Niels Janssen).

 10-Oct-2016
  - Restores/improves building for the Windows operating system using MinGW.